 - Allow your bread to cool completely to room temperature before slicing.
 Store banana oat bread in an airtight container in the fridge for up to a week.

 While banana bread isn’t considered a weight loss food, the whole grains in this recipe (oats and 100% whole wheat flour) will keep you full for longer and leave you with slow burning energy.

-- Weight Watchers: The myWW points have been calculated on the WW website using avocado oil, and water.
+- This bread is Weight Watchers friendly!: The myWW points have been calculated on the WW website using avocado oil, and water.
 This is calculated using ingredients, not nutrition info.

 - For each serving of this Weight Watchers Banana Bread (makes 8), count 6 Blue Plan Points | 6 Green Plan Points | 5 Purple Plan Points per serving.
 If using optional the chocolate chips, count 10 Blue Plan Points |10 Green Plan Points | 9 Purple Plan Points.